quale-quest/sql-mvc-c9/README.md

-To play around, go to the directory tree, navigate to demo-app/Quale/Standard/Home/Guest/MainMenu/02_demos/10_todo_mvc.quicc
+To play around, edit the files 10_todo_mvc.quicc, TodoController.quicc,TodoModel.quicc  (short-cuts will be placed in the workspace root, during the install)

 ![and Edit](https://github.com/quale-quest/sql-mvc-c9/blob/master/doc/c9/c9_edit_1.png "Edit")